RhetTbull/osxphotos/README.md

                              Extended Attributes

-Some options (currently '--finder-tag-template', '--finder-tag-keywords', '-xattr-template') write additional metadata to extended attributes in the file.
-These options will only work if the destination filesystem supports extended attributes (most do).
+Some options (currently '--finder-tag-template', '--finder-tag-keywords', '-xattr-template') write additional metadata accessible by Spotlight to facilitate searching.
 For example, --finder-tag-keyword writes all keywords (including any specified by '--keyword-template' or other options) to Finder tags that are searchable in Spotlight using the syntax: 'tag:tagname'.
-For example, if you have images with keyword "Travel" then using '--finder- tag-keywords' you could quickly find those images in the Finder by typing 'tag:Travel' in the Spotlight search bar.
+For example, if you have images with keyword "Travel" then using '--finder-tag- keywords' you could quickly find those images in the Finder by typing 'tag:Travel' in the Spotlight search bar.
 Finder tags are written to the 'com.apple.metadata:_kMDItemUserTags' extended attribute.
-Unlike EXIF metadata, extended attributes do not modify the actual file.
+Unlike EXIF metadata, extended attributes do not modify the actual file; the metadata is written to extended attributes associated with the file and the Spotlight metadata database.
 Most cloud storage services do not synch extended attributes.
 Dropbox does sync them and any changes to a file's extended attributes will cause Dropbox to re-sync the files.

 The following attributes may be used with '--xattr-template':

 Attribute      Description
+authors        kMDItemAuthors; com.apple.metadata:kMDItemAuthors; The
-authors        The author, or authors, of the contents of the file.
-A list
+               author, or authors, of the contents of the file.; list of strings comment        kMDItemComment; com.apple.metadata:kMDItemComment; A comment
-               of strings. (com.apple.metadata:kMDItemAuthors)
-comment        A comment related to the file.
-This differs from the Finder
+               related to the file.
+This differs from the Finder comment, kMDItemFinderComment.; string copyright      kMDItemCopyright; com.apple.metadata:kMDItemCopyright; The
-               comment, kMDItemFinderComment.
-A string.
-               (com.apple.metadata:kMDItemComment)
-copyright      The copyright owner of the file contents.
-A string.
+               copyright owner of the file contents.; string creator        kMDItemCreator; com.apple.metadata:kMDItemCreator;
-               (com.apple.metadata:kMDItemCopyright)
-creator        Application used to create the document content (for example
-               “Word”, “Pages”, and so on).
-A string.
+               Application used to create the document content (for example "Word", "Pages", and so on).; string description    kMDItemDescription; com.apple.metadata:kMDItemDescription; A
-               (com.apple.metadata:kMDItemCreator)
-description    A description of the content of the resource.
-The
-               description may include an abstract, table of contents, reference to a graphical representation of content or a free- text account of the content.
-A string.
+               description of the content of the resource.
+The description may include an abstract, table of contents, reference to a graphical representation of content or a free-text account of the content.; string findercomment  kMDItemFinderComment;
-               (com.apple.metadata:kMDItemDescription)
-findercomment  Finder comments for this file.
-A string.
+               com.apple.metadata:kMDItemFinderComment; Finder comments for
-               (com.apple.metadata:kMDItemFinderComment)
+               this file.; string
+headline       kMDItemHeadline; com.apple.metadata:kMDItemHeadline; A
-headline       A publishable entry providing a synopsis of the contents of
+               publishable entry providing a synopsis of the contents of the file.
+For example, "Apple Introduces the iPod Photo".; string participants   kMDItemParticipants; com.apple.metadata:kMDItemParticipants;
+               The list of people who are visible in an image or movie or written about in a document.; list of strings projects       kMDItemProjects; com.apple.metadata:kMDItemProjects; The list
+               of projects that this file is part of.
+For example, if you were working on a movie all of the files could be marked as belonging to the project "My Movie".; list of strings starrating     kMDItemStarRating; com.apple.metadata:kMDItemStarRating; User
+               rating of this item.
+For example, the stars rating of an iTunes track.; number subject        kMDItemSubject; com.apple.metadata:kMDItemSubject; Subject of
+               the this item.; string
+title          kMDItemTitle; com.apple.metadata:kMDItemTitle; The title of
                the file.
-A string. (com.apple.metadata:kMDItemHeadline) keywords       Keywords associated with this file.
-For example, “Birthday”, “Important”, etc. This differs from Finder tags (_kMDItemUserTags) which are keywords/tags shown in the Finder and searchable in Spotlight using "tag:tag_name".
-A list of strings. (com.apple.metadata:kMDItemKeywords) participants   The list of people who are visible in an image or movie or written about in a document.
-A list of strings.
-               (com.apple.metadata:kMDItemParticipants)
-projects       The list of projects that this file is part of.
-For example,
-               if you were working on a movie all of the files could be marked as belonging to the project “My Movie”.
-A list of strings. (com.apple.metadata:kMDItemProjects) rating         User rating of this item.
-For example, the stars rating of an iTunes track.
-An integer.
-               (com.apple.metadata:kMDItemStarRating)
-subject        Subject of the this item.
-A string.
-               (com.apple.metadata:kMDItemSubject)
-title          The title of the file.
-For example, this could be the title
-               of a document, the name of a song, or the subject of an email message.
-A string. (com.apple.metadata:kMDItemTitle) version        The version number of this file.
-A string.
+For example, this could be the title of a document, the name of a song, or the subject of an email message.;
-               (com.apple.metadata:kMDItemVersion)
+               string
+version        kMDItemVersion; com.apple.metadata:kMDItemVersion; The
+               version number of this file.; string

 For additional information on extended attributes see: https://developer.apple .com/documentation/coreservices/file_metadata/mditem/common_metadata_attribute